daytonaio/keycloak-admin-client/docs/ResourceServerRepresentation.md

 `func (o *ResourceServerRepresentation) HasDecisionStrategy() bool`

 HasDecisionStrategy returns a boolean if a field has been set.

+### GetAuthorizationSchema

+`func (o *ResourceServerRepresentation) GetAuthorizationSchema() AuthorizationSchema`

+GetAuthorizationSchema returns the AuthorizationSchema field if non-nil, zero value otherwise.

+### GetAuthorizationSchemaOk

+`func (o *ResourceServerRepresentation) GetAuthorizationSchemaOk() (*AuthorizationSchema, bool)`

+GetAuthorizationSchemaOk returns a tuple with the AuthorizationSchema field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthorizationSchema

+`func (o *ResourceServerRepresentation) SetAuthorizationSchema(v AuthorizationSchema)`

+SetAuthorizationSchema sets AuthorizationSchema field to given value.

+### HasAuthorizationSchema

+`func (o *ResourceServerRepresentation) HasAuthorizationSchema() bool`

+HasAuthorizationSchema returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)